richardtml/trailers12k/docs/index.md

 ## Overview

-Trailers12k is a movie trailer dataset composed of 12,000 titles associated to ten genres.
-It distinguishes from other datasets by its collection procedure aiming to provide a high-quality publicly available dataset.
+[Trailers12k](https://doi.org/10.5281/zenodo.5716409) is a movie trailer dataset comprised of 12,000 titles associated to ten genres.
+It distinguishes from other datasets by its collection procedure aimed at providing a high-quality publicly available dataset.
 The following table compares Trailers12k to other similar datasets.

 ![Trailer12k Comparison Table](images/table.png)